cms-legacydata-analyses/EventProductionExampleTool/MCDrellYanProductionWithPU/README.md

 ```

 Note that we put the naked name of our input fragment (*DYToLL_M_50_TuneZ2_7TeV_pythia6_tauola_cff.py*) because the script will look, by default, in
 the */Configuration/Generator/python* area of the CMSSW release.
-More information about the *--datatier* used can be found at the [CMS Workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataFormats); that is the level of information we need/want in our ROOT output file.
+More information about the *--datatier* used can be found in the [CMS Workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataFormats); that is the level of information we need/want in our ROOT output file.

 Notice also that wee have used
 the `START53_LV6A1::All` conditions, because this is the snapshot of the conditions database we need.
 More information about this can
-be found at the [CMS Guide for Conditions](http://opendata.cern.ch/docs/cms-guide-for-condition-database) documentation.
+be found in the [CMS Guide for Conditions](http://opendata.cern.ch/docs/cms-guide-for-condition-database) documentation.
 As noted above, for this first step, step 0, we
 only do the *GEN* and *SIM* parts of the whole chain.
 We only generate 10 events for this example and choose the name of *gensimDY* for the output files
 in order to identify them correctly.